splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-edit.rst

 :new-page:`Download the default values.yaml <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/helm-charts/splunk-otel-collector/values.yaml>` file and open it using your favorite code or text editor.
 Take a moment to scroll through the values.yaml file and examine its structure.

+.. note:: As you'll create and edit Helm configurations during this tutorial, create a directory you can use to store the files and find them later on.

 Configure the Splunk HEC endpoint and token
 ============================================